 I’m back today with more gift ideas!
 This time, I’ve rounded up an awesome list of nine of my current “must-have” picks for home decor/organizing fanatics and created this Home Design & Organizing Book Gift Guide (you can check out all of my other gift guides here)

 These books make great (and easy) gifts, since you can purchase every single one through Amazon!
 I’m all about shopping online from the couch in my PJs.
 It saves me so much time and prevents all kinds o’ stress.
 For me, fighting crowds at retail stores is just not fun.

-If anyone on your holiday shopping list is a self-described home design and/or organizing fanatic, I’m confident they’ll enjoy one or more of these books.
-Heck, if you’re a regular reader of this blog, I’m betting that you’ll want to grab a few for yourself 🙂
+If anyone on your shopping list is a home design and/or organizing enthusiast, I’m confident they’ll flip over receiving any of these books.
+And if you’re a regular reader of this blog, I’m betting that you’ll want to grab a few for yourself #HECKYA

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 Organizing Book Gift Guide

 When you have 1.4 million Instagram followers, that’s really saying something.